INTELLIVISION/CABLE TV ADAPTER (MODEL PCR)

 Several factors contributed to the systems demise:

-The PlayCable Adapter contained insufficient memory to download the larger (8K and above) games introduced in 1983.
+The PlayCable Adapter contained insufficient memory to download the games larger than 8K which were introduced in 1983.
 The converter boxes would either have to be upgraded or the system limited to older games.

 With the growing number of channels that subscribers were demanding ("I want my MTV!"), most cable operators felt reserving bandwidth for PlayCable wasn't worth it (especially considering the hardware investment needed to provide the service).